impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 exec "/usr/local/Cellar/rbenv/<HOMEBREW VERSION>/libexec/rbenv" exec "$program" "$@"
 ```

-I know this because I changed the code in `rbenv-rehash` from [this PR](https://github.com/rbenv/rbenv/pull/1350/files) back to its original version, and re-ran `rbenv rehash` to see what shim would be generated.
+I know this because I changed the code in `rbenv-rehash` from [this PR](https://github.com/rbenv/rbenv/pull/1350/files){:target="_blank" rel="noopener"} back to its original version, and re-ran `rbenv rehash` to see what shim would be generated.
 After this PR's change, the new line of code (at least, in my case) becomes:

 ```
 exec "/usr/local/bin/rbenv" exec "$program" "$@"